LizardByte/Sunshine/docs/source/about/advanced_usage.rst

 To manually configure sunshine you may edit the `conf` file in a text editor.
 Use the examples as reference.

-..
-Hint:: Some settings are not available within the web ui.
+.. hint:: Some settings are not available within the web ui.

 General
 -------